Must-Have Website Design Basics

 3. Navigation Menu

-For example, if a marketing company wants to showcase numerous products, a website design expert can include all possible menu options.
-But there should not be unnecessary information as that might negatively impact your SEO strategy.
+For example, if a marketing company wants to showcase numerous products, a website design expert can include all possible menu options to achieve the main goal.
+However, unnecessary information should not be included, as that might negatively impact your SEO strategy, making it harder for users to find what they are looking for.

 4. White Space